Carlo-Carandang/sentiment_analysis_amazon/README.md

 # sentiment_analysis_amazon
-Sentiment analysis trained on Amazon reviews utilizing Naive Bayes, SVM, and Decision Trees (with K-fold Cross Validation)
+Sentiment analysis trained on Amazon reviews utilizing Naive Bayes, SVM, and Decision Trees (with K-fold Cross Validation).

+This is my repo on Classifiers using training data regarding Amazon product reviews.
+The folder includes the training dataset, the scripts, and output of those scripts.
+I started with a Naive Bayes classifier, and it only had an accuracy of 0.785.
+When I added 10-fold cross validation of the training/test dataset, the Naive Bayes classifier increased in accuracy to 0.792.
+Switching to an SVM classifier further increased the accuracy to 0.823.
+When I switched to a Decision Tree classifier, the calculations took too long at word_features = 2500.
+When I decreased it to 250, it still took too long to compute.
+Finally, I had to decrease the features to 50, and it finally gave me an output, but the accuracy was only 0.463.
+This low accuracy for Decision Trees was mainly due to the limited computing power of my laptop, and therefore had to decrease the features from 2500 to 50.